Practice Experience with Children and Youth (840CY)

 30 credits, Level 7 (Masters)

-This module provides the unique opportunity to gain practice experience in the context of a public, private or voluntary sector organisation serving children and/or young people.
-Practice experience may involve direct work with children and young people or it may involve supporting an organisation through advocacy, administration or development work (i.e. grant writing, fundraising).
+This module gives you the opportunity to gain practice experience in the context of a public, private or voluntary sector organisation serving children and/or young people.
+Practice experience may involve:

-To undertake this module, you will be required to satisfactorily complete an Enhanced Disclosure and Barring Service (DBS) check prior to attending their placement.
-International students will additionally be required to obtain a recent criminal record certificate from their home country.
+To undertake this module, you’ll need to satisfactorily complete an Enhanced Disclosure and Barring Service (DBS) check before attending your placement.
+If you're an international students, you’ll additionally need to obtain a recent criminal record certificate from your home country.
 A list of admissible certificates can be found on the UK Government webpages.

 Contact hours and workload